Wachusett Regional High School

 Fundraising Activities: Before any student group can raise money for their activities, the adult adviser must fill out and submit a Fundraising Application Form.
 That form must be submitted to the principal at least two weeks before any fundraising event.

 Clubs, Musical Groups, and Athletic Teams

 Below is a compilation of clubs and athletic teams at Wachusett Regional High School.
 Although many of the clubs listed will run, some are entirely dependent on the interests of the student body.
 In addition, new clubs are formed almost every year.
 The requirement for forming a new club is to get the permission of the Principal and secure an advisor for the club who must also be approved by the Principal.

-Members may post flyers around the building announcing meetings or information can be broadcast over the school’s public address system during each day’s morning announcements by filing a written announcement and getting the advisor’s permission for the announcement to be read.
-All announcements read over the PA in the morning are also posted on the school’s website.
-Forms for morning announcements are available in the Main office.
+Members may post flyers around the building announcing meetings, or information can be broadcast during each day’s Morning Announcements by filing a written announcement and getting the advisor’s permission for the announcement to be read.
+All announcements read over the PA in the morning are also posted on the Morning Announcements page of the school website.
+Morning Announcements may be emailed to the main office secretary or written on a piece of paper and given to the main office secretary.
 Completed forms may be left there for the approval of the Principal.

 Club meeting locations during 40-minute Activity Periods.